 Sales: On-farm, Farmers’ Markets, we ship mandarins

 Hours: Please call for hours or appointment.

 Products: Heritage Mandarins, Navel Oranges, Tangerines, Grapefruit, Minneolas, Valencia Oranges, Meyer Lemons, Blood Oranges, Persimmons, Heirloom Tomatoes, Cherry Tomatoes, Hybrid Tomatoes, Basil, Cucumbers, Summer and Winter Squash, Pumpkins, Soft Skinned Melons, Mixed Cut Flowers, Cut Sunflowers, Cut Fragrant Garden Roses.

 Find us at: Old Town Auburn Farmers’ Market and Fountains Farmers’ Market in Roseville by Whole Foods.

 Mandarins available at Echo Valley Feed during Mandarin Season.

 Some Wholesale welcome.

-About Us: Steve and Lisa Pilz run the farm began by Steve’s Grandfather, Edmund Pilz.
+About Us: Steve and Lisa Pilz run the farm, which Steve’s Grandfather, Edmund Pilz, began.
 Ed began farming in 1927.
 He farmed many farms in this area.
 His favorite being Hillcrest.
 He chose this site as his home.
 Our farm sits on a beautiful hillside overlooking the Loomis Basin in the rolling hills of Placer County.
 On clear days you can see Mount Diablo to the Southwest!
 Hillcrest has seen many varieties of fruit trees come and go since 1927.
-Now the very mandarin trees that Ed budded and planted back in the late 50’s still exist.
+The mandarin trees that Ed budded and planted back in the late 50’s still exist.
 About 7 acres of vegetables and flowers are also grown on our farm.